mahesadhanaa/EKS-springboot-mysql/docs/jenkins.md

 # Jenkins

-## Credenciales
+## Credentials

-Debemos almacenar tres credenciales:
+We must store three credentials:

-1. Las credenciales de AWS para acceder al registry privado.
+1. AWS credentials to access the private registry.
-2. Un token de GitHub para registrar los hooks en el repositorio.
+2. A GitHub token to register the hooks in the repository.
-3. Una cuenta para kubernetes.
+3. An account for kubernetes.

-## Configuración general
+## General configuration

-Tenemos que configurar un servidor de Git donde registrar los hooks del repositorio.
-Usaremos el token que hemos configurado en credenciales.
+We have to configure a Git server to register the repository hooks.
+We will use the token that we have configured in credentials.

-Hemos configurado variables de entorno para que sea más transversal hacer cambios de configuración, son las siguientes:
+We have configured environment variables to make it more transversal to make configuration changes, they are the following:

 | Variable | Valor | Descripción |
 | -------- | ----- | ----------- |